 Not only did this book nearly vanish into oblivion, leaving few hints of its existence, but even its title is ambiguous.
 Some transcriptions of the title are rendered al-aḥkam, not al-hukkām, and Geniza and Rishonim literature offer different transcriptions as well.
 Plausibly, the book was written for judges or about judges, jurisdiction, or judges in their sitting in judgment.
 It deals with judges’ theological, ethical, and jurisprudential duties and lays down a fundamental theological basis for civil procedures.

 Unfortunately, even the introduction in the Geniza is incomplete.
 Several fragments from the body of the book have been identified on the basis of matches with the title that appears in the fragment (T-S Ar.
 48.61) of the table of contents in this introduction.
 The introduction suggests that this jurisprudential work has a theological background because most geonic monographs have a theological introduction, following the custom of Muslim contemporaries who preceded meta-legal materials with introductory sections (muqaddimah).
 The theological evidence serves to justify the law, the legal authority granted to judges, and ethical-juridical principles that emerged later.
-The author offers a lengthy divine justification for the earthly legal authority of the judges (dayyanim) and the halakhic court (beit din), based on the belief in the one God (tawḥīd) Who, invoking His unlimited power and authority, gives judges the authority to dispense justice even though they are limited and fallible human beings.
+The author offers a lengthy divine justification for the earthly legal authority of the judges (dayyanim) and the halakhic court (beit din), based on the belief in the one God (tawḥīd) who, invoking his unlimited power and authority, gives judges the authority to dispense justice even though they are limited and fallible human beings.

 As is customary in this type of literature, the introduction mentions no sources and quotes only anonymous sources (biblical verses and passages of Mishna and Talmud: wa-qālu = “and they said”).
 Many books in this genre were written and preserved in Islam, in contrast to the tangled history of the Judaeo-Arabic genre, which disappeared not long afterward due to the destruction of the yeshivot of Babylonia and internal transformations of the Jewish center.
 Comparing the main themes and topics of interest that appear in Samuel ben Ḥofni’s introduction with introductions to other books by his Muslim contemporaries, one sees quite clearly that the surrounding culture transmitted and mediated the Adab genre and its legal language among both Muslim and Jewish savants, demonstrating the reciprocal sharing of a philosophical world that preceded common legal thought.